The 17 best mattress sales to shop this Labor Day | CNN Underscored

 At direct retailer Bear Mattress, you can get 20% off sitewide, plus you’ll get two free Cloud Pillows with your mattress purchase — a $100 value — with the code LD20.

 The original Bear Mattress is now 25% off, along with its most luxurious model, the Bear Hybrid.
-Bed bases and accessories like ultra plush mattress toppers and weighted blankets are 25% off as well.
+Bed bases and accessories like ultra-plush mattress toppers and weighted blankets are 25% off as well.

 Beautyrest